Fruity Vegan Slow Cooker Desserts: Aymal’s Chemical Protocols for Success

 • Pinch of salt

-4. Technical Tip (Viscosity Stabilization): To prevent a watery sauce, ensure you pre-mix the starch (cornstarch/flour) with the cold maple syrup or oil before adding it to the warm pears.
-This prevents clumping and ensures uniform thickening
+Aymal's Technical Tip: To prevent a watery sauce, ensure you pre-mix your starch (cornstarch/flour) with the cold maple syrup before adding it to the fruit to ensure uniform thickening.

 5. Vegan Banana Bread Pudding